Superannuation splitting

 If you're facing superannuation splitting as part of your relationship breakdown, you may wish to:

-1. Obtain up-to-date statements from all superannuation accounts held during the relationship
+1. Obtaining up-to-date statements from all superannuation accounts held during the relationship is something people often do

-2. Calculate the total superannuation benefit and understand what portion may be subject to division
+2. Calculating the total superannuation benefit and the portion that may be subject to division is something people often look into

-3. Consider whether superannuation should be offset against other assets (like the family home) or split separately
+3. Whether superannuation should be offset against other assets (like the family home) or split separately is something people often consider

-4. Establish whether you'll pursue a binding financial agreement, consent order, or court order for your property settlement
+4. Whether to pursue a binding financial agreement, consent order, or court order for a property settlement is something people often look into

-5. Review the rules and restrictions imposed by each superannuation fund on splitting
+5. Reviewing the rules and restrictions imposed by each superannuation fund on splitting is something people often do

 7. Consult with a licensed lawyer to ensure any order or agreement complies with both family law and superannuation law